-- 1. During the planning, start up, implementation, and throughout all phases of service provision, Our Community Our Kids will facilitate group and individual meetings with Providers.
-The purpose of these meetings includes the solicitation of feedback, monitor the SSCC plan/model, and to facilitate interactions between Providers and OCOK. - 2.
-Membership of the Provider Advisory Group will have one representative from each organization's leadership / management team that has decision making authority. - 3.
-The Advisory group will hold monthly meetings the first year of operation, and then determine meeting frequency of meetings, thereafter. - 4.
-Much of the work as an Advisory group will be accomplished in committees and task forces. - 5.
-Our Community Our Kids envisions needing committees that align with major functions of the SSCC, for Care Management, Quality and Contracts, and Recruitment and Community Engagement (which could also include foster and adoptive family joint recruitment activities). - 6.
-Provider relations issues will probably be addressed one on one, or in the broader Provider Advisory Committee. - 7.
-A smaller Advisory group of 5-7 CEOs of Provider organizations would meet between meetings, and as necessary, to serve as a steering committee of the Council. - 8.
-Regular Provider Council meetings will facilitate input and feedback regarding the development of the implementation of the Community Based Care system.
+- During the planning, start up, implementation, and throughout all phases of service provision, Our Community Our Kids (OCOK) will facilitate group and individual meetings with Providers.
+The purpose of these meetings includes the solicitation of feedback, monitor the SSCC plan/model, and to facilitate interactions between Providers and OCOK. - Membership of the Provider Advisory Group will have one representative from each organization's leadership / management team that has decision making authority.
+The Provider Advisory Group will include representatives of relevant community groups, consumers, service providers, advocates, and other with an interest in the success of the Network achieving its mission and purpose. - 3.
+The Provider Advisory Group will hold monthly meetings the first year of operation, and then determine meeting frequency of meetings thereafter.
+The Provider Advisory Group will serve in an advisory capacity only and does not assume governing body or management responsibilities. - 4.
+Much of the work as an Advisory Group will be accomplished in committees and task forces. - 5.
+Our Community Our Kids envisions needing committees that align with major functions of the SSCC, for Care Management, Permanency, Quality and Contracts, and Recruitment and Community Engagement (which could also include foster and adoptive family joint recruitment activities). - 6.
+Provider relations issues will probably be addressed one on one, or in the broader Provider Advisory Group.

+- 7. A smaller Provider Advisory Group of 5-7 CEOs of Provider organizations will meet between meetings, and as necessary, to serve as a steering committee of the Council. - 8.
+Regular Provider Advisory Group meetings will facilitate input and feedback regarding the development of the implementation of the Community-Based Care system.
+The Provider Advisory Group will provide information and feedback about services, outcomes, the perception of the Network within the community, and other information that would help the Network better serve its defined population and the community.

-9.04 Stakeholder Engagement Forums/Quality Parenting Initiative Domain Community Engagemen nt, ACH Organizational Integrity Effective August 01, 2014 Revision Dates 1-2018 Documents Reference ACH-SSCC Program Pro Body Oversight Respon amily Services Policy - Governing nd 3.01
+9.04 Stakeholder Engagement Forums/Quality Parenting Initiative Domain Community Engagemen nt, ACH Organizational Integrity Effective August 01, 2014 Revision Dates 1-2018, 2-2022 Documents Reference ACH-SSCC Program Proposal, ACH Child and Family Services Policy - Governing Body Oversight Responsibilities, COA NET 2, NET 3.01 (h)

-The Community Based Care initiative provides a unique opportunity for Our Community Our Kids to engage a Network of community-based partners throughout Regions 3b to expand community awareness, involvement, and support of children in the child welfare system.
+The Community-Based Care (CBC) initiative provides a unique opportunity for Our Community Our Kids to engage a Network of community-based partners throughout Region 3b to expand community awareness, involvement, and support of children in the child welfare system.
 Our Community Our Kids believes that the more people know about the needs of our kids, the greater opportunity it is for us to achieve success for the lives of our children.

-OCOK will inform and engage key stakeholders about the purpose, plans, and people involved in Community Based Care, how roles and responsibilities will change, and what steps they might take to support these efforts.
+OCOK will inform and engage key stakeholders about the purpose, plans, and people involved in Community-Based Care, how roles and responsibilities will change, and what steps they might take to support these efforts.